FangxiangFeng/AI-Meets-Beauty-2020/README.md

 ### Download pretrained ResNet-50 model

 You can grab our pretrained ResNet-50 model from [here](https://drive.google.com/file/d/1BH9yn7daO4V3fPQ142sREQVh3rT2CllE/view?usp=sharing) (~226MB).
 Put the downloaded file `resnet50bt.pth.tar` in the directory "pretrained".
-This model is trained by [Bit toolkit](https://github.com/google-research/big_transfer).
+This model is trained by [BiT toolkit](https://github.com/google-research/big_transfer).

 ### Download the features of the candidates images